-To extend the classical nomenclature on mitochondrial coupling states (Section 2.6) by a concept-driven terminology that explicitly incorporates information on the of respiratory meaning states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation (Gnaiger 2009).
+To extend the classical nomenclature on mitochondrial respiratory states (Section 2.6) by a concept-driven terminology that explicitly incorporates information on the meaning of respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation [53].
 Diagnostically meaningful and reproducible conditions are defined for measuring mitochondrial function and respiratory capacities of core energy metabolism.
-Standard respiratory coupling states are obtained while maintaining a defined ET-pathway state with constant fuel substrates and inhibitors of specific branches of the ET-pathway.
-Concept-driven nomenclature aims at mapping the meaning and concept behind the words and acronyms onto the forms of words and acronyms (Miller 1991).
-The focus of concept-driven nomenclature is primarily the conceptual why, along with clarification of the experimental how (Table 1).
+Standard respiratory coupling states are obtained while maintaining a defined ETpathway state with constant fuel substrates and inhibitors of specific branches of the ETpathway.
+Concept-driven nomenclature aims at mapping the meaning and concept behind the words and acronyms onto the forms of words and acronyms [90].
+The focus of concept-driven nomenclature is primarily